yixuan228/air-pollution-mobility-research-project/docs/notebooks-readme/03_dataset_integration.md

 - `city_mesh_data.gpkg`: GeoDataFrame with all integrated features per mesh cell, one file per day (731 files for each city).
 - `full_city_df.parquet`: Concatenated DataFrame including all dates in one file, convenient for downstream analysis (one file for each city).
-- `city_timeResolution_spaceResolution.csv`: Aggregated DataFrame including all dates in one file, in differen data resolution.
+- `city_timeResolution_spaceResolution.csv`: Aggregated DataFrame including all dates in one file, in different data resolution.

 ## 0 Init: Prepare Packages and Configuration